Skip to content

 5. Select the appropriate permissions

-6. Optionally, configre the expiry date (recommended).
+6. Optionally, configure the expiry date (recommended)

 7. Copy the generated token (you won’t be able to see it again)